 Core Training Requirements

-• Botulinum toxin pharmacology and mechanism of action
+- Botulinum toxin pharmacology and mechanism of action for all formulations

 Hands-On Clinical Experience

 **Supervised clinical practice** transforms theoretical knowledge into practical skills.
-Quality training programs require practitioners to complete 20-50 supervised injection procedures before independent practice.
+Quality training programs require practitioners to complete 20-50 supervised injection procedures before independent practice with Botox and other neurotoxins.

 Continuing Education Requirements

 **Annual continuing education** keeps practitioners current with evolving techniques, new products, and safety protocols.
-Most certification bodies require 8-16 hours of annual aesthetic medicine education.
+Most certification bodies require 8-16 hours of annual aesthetic medicine education to maintain certification.

 Accredited Training Organizations